 Significant travel may be a part of the job, especially if the agent is assigned a large territory.
 Agents may visit farms, ranches, hatcheries, dairies, stables, orchards, fields, bee farms, aquaculture facilities, and a variety of other agricultural business locations during the course of their day.
 Agents may also be required to attend a variety of community activities such as conventions, fairs, college events, camps, and 4-H shows.

 There are many employers that hire agricultural extension agents, though they are usually affiliated with government agencies at the federal, state, or local levels.
 Agricultural extension agents may also find employment with land-grant universities, research organizations, and community education groups.
-Some agents also teach courses through their university or community college.
+Some agents also teach courses through universities or community colleges.

 After working as a field agent, agricultural extension personnel may advance to positions of more responsibility such as multi-county positions, directorships, or program leadership roles.
 Some extension agents also become involved with 4-H programs and other youth organizations by taking a supervisory role.

-Aspiring agricultural extension agents must complete significant educational requirements to even be considered for a position.
-An entry-level position in the field of agricultural extension requires a Bachelor’s degree at minimum.
+Aspiring agricultural extension agents must complete significant educational requirements to be considered for a position.
+An entry-level position in the field of agricultural extension requires a bachelor’s degree at minimum.
 Master’s degrees are preferred for many positions and greatly enhance an applicant’s resume.

 Agricultural extension agents may also join a variety of national and local professional membership groups.
 The National Association of County Agricultural Agents (NACAA) and the National Association of Extension 4-H Agents (NAE4HA) are two such groups that may provide valuable information, education, and industry contacts.

+According to Payscale, the average salary for extension agents is $45,551 as of late 2019.
 Of course, starting salaries for new agents are markedly lower.
-In Kentucky, for example, new extension agents with a Bachelor’s degree and no work experience start out at a base salary rate of $32,000.
-Those with a Master’s degree and no work experience start out at a base salary rate of $36,000.
-In North Carolina, new extension agents started out at a similar salary of $32,807 with a Bachelor’s degree and a salary of $38,124 if they held a Master’s degree.
+In Kentucky, for example, new extension agents with a bachelor’s degree and no work experience start out at a base salary rate of $35,500.
+Those with a master’s degree and no work experience start out at a base salary rate of $39,500.
+In North Carolina, new extension agents started out at a similar salary of $35,000 with a bachelor’s degree and a salary of $40,000 if they held a master’s degree.

 The agricultural extension agent career path should remain a solid option for those candidates who have a background in farming or production and the skill to educate professionals in the industry.
-According to the Bureau of Labor Statistics (BLS), job growth for agricultural positions should be about as fast as the average for all careers from 2008 to 2018.
+According to the U.S. Department of Labor, job growth for agricultural positions should be about as fast as the average for all careers from 2008 to 2018.

 Individuals with advanced degrees, such as a Master’s or Ph.D., will continue to have the best opportunities for advancement in the field.